University Research Professor

 - Homogeneous endpoint Besov space embeddings by Hausdorff capacity and heat equation, Adv.
 Math.
 207(2006)828-846.

 Meanwhile, Dr. Xiao is the author of the following textbooks and monographs:

 - Integral and Functional Analysis, Nova Science Publishers, 2008.

 - Geometric Qp Functions, Frontiers in Math., Birkhauser-Verlag, 2006.

 - Holomorphic Q Classes, Lecture Notes in Math.
 1767, Springer-Verlag, 2001.

-In addition, Dr. Xiao serves as an Associate Editor of:
+In addition, Dr. Xiao serves as an:

-- Canadian Mathematical Bulletin.
+- Editor-in-Chief of the Canadian Mathematical Bulletin.

-- Journal of Mathematical Analysis and Applications.
+- Associate Editor of the Journal of Mathematical Analysis and Applications.